-Goal is an optional campaign feature that tracks subscriber activity on your website, and can be used to trigger Automation workflows or to create targeted segments for new campaigns.
+Goal is an optional campaign feature that tracks subscriber activity on your website, and can be used to trigger automations or to create targeted segments for new campaigns.

 This is a paid account feature, and is included with all Pay As You Go, Monthly, and High Volume Plans.
 In this article, you'll learn how to enable Goal for your account and how you can use Goal tracking information to engage your subscribers.